 - Once the case is properly placed on the shim packs, check the vertical plumb of the case by placing a bubble level on the rear wall.
 Add/remove shim packs as needed.
 For the horizontal level, repeat this process after placing the bubble level on the front sill. - 3.
 Install the bumper, if applicable, into pre-attached bumper track and snap into place. - 4.
 After sufficient time has passed to allow for bumper shrinkage, cut away the excess bumper for final fit and finish.
 Be certain to use an appropriate cutting tool (tubingor PVC-cutter) to ensure a smooth cut. - 5.
-Install case shelves and reconnect lights.
+Install case shelves and reconnect lights with the white power cord(s) and the heat with the black power cord(s).
+Color matching white/black receptacles can be found at opposite ends of the inside back of the case.
 Be aware that differing shelf configurations will affect energy consumption and case performance.
+Be sure that the T-8 light caps and holders are still positively engaged.
+During shipping it is possible for these to loosen. - 6.
+Install toekick back onto the base of case.